 - Insert time codes frequently (Every 30-40 characters or so) as the subtitle lengths build up quickly.

 - To export the QuickTime movie with subtitles, go to File > Save Subtitled QuickTime Movie.
 Here you can select various features such as where you want the subtitles placed, font type, and font size.
-For the iBioSeminars, we chose the Verdana font at 36 (largest font size possible).
+Choose the Verdana font at 36 (largest font size possible).
+Make sure to place the subtitles below the movie.
 Save as a self-contained movie.

 Tips for editing